 Market Access Via Policies/Hooks

-When you first encounter a Wildcat market, you will very likely be prevented from depositing unless you meet certain requirements specified by the borrower, to make sure that they're not making use of funds sourced from Lazarus.
+When you first encounter a Wildcat market, you will be prevented from depositing unless you meet certain requirements specified by the borrower, to make sure that they're not making use of funds sourced from Lazarus, or worse, Ripple enthusiasts.

 The way that this worked in Wildcat V1 was that the borrower had to perform due diligence on each would-be lender that approached them and subsequently add their address to a controller contract via an on-chain transaction.
 This was a huge friction point, and one of the primary reasons we built V2.